Nathan-Patnam/Personal-Website-Revamped/README.md

 ## About The Project

-My name is Nathan Patnam and I am currently an undergradraduate student at Wofford College majoring in Computer Science
+My name is Nathan Patnam and I am undergrad student expected to graduate in December 2019 with a B.A in Computer Science.

-This Summer I interned at Salesforce where I was doing full-stack development using Ember.js, GraphQL, Purple3 (CSS Library), Mirage & QUnit.
+This Summer I interned at Heroku where I was doing full-stack web development using Ember.js, GraphQL, Purple3 (CSS Library), Mirage & QUnit.
 I enjoyed learning and using Ember.js and so I wanted to rebuild my website using it.
+I wanted to expirement with some other technologies such as CircleCI, Codecov and

+### Technology

+### Frontend

+-   Ember.js, HTML, Handlebars, CSS, Bootstrap, JavaScript

-### Built With
+### CI/CD

--   Ember.js
--   Bootstrap
--   CSS
 -   Heroku
 -   CircleCI

+### Testing & Code Coverage

+-   Mirage
+-   QUnit
+-   Codecov

 # Acknowledgements

--   https://www.freepik.com for the vector character icons
+-   Freepik for the vector character icons